NessimBenA/NessimBenA.github.io/README.md

    bundle exec jekyll serve
    ```

-5. Open your browser and visit: `http://localhost:4000`
+5. Access the site at `http://localhost:4000`

-## Usage
+## Customization

 ### Adding a New Blog Post

-1. Create a new file in the `_posts` directory with the format: `YYYY-MM-DD-title.md`
+1. Create a new file in the `_posts` directory: `YYYY-MM-DD-title.md`
-2. Add the following front matter to the top of the file:
+2. Add front matter:
    ```yaml
    ---
    layout: post